cypress-io/cypress/npm/react/docs/styles.md

 ## Import from support file

-If you have stylesheets that should apply to all of your components, you can import those from your component support file.
+If you have stylesheets that should apply to all of your components, you can import those in your component support file.

 ```js
 // cypress/support/component.js